duclos-cavalcanti/microsemi-error-detection/README.md

 a typical scenario in Space Engineering, where communication between devices may be affected such that from a digital point of view specific bits of a payload can be "flipped" or corrupted.

-Example 16x8 pixel images are generated on the user's computer, they are encoded through a typical [(16,11) Hamming Encoding](https://en.wikipedia.org/wiki/Hamming_code).
+Example 16x8 pixel images are generated on the user's computer and are manipulated following a typical [(16,11) Hamming Encoding](https://en.wikipedia.org/wiki/Hamming_code) structure.
-This given encoding is able to detect up to two errors in a given payload, as well as correct one bit flip.
-A given image is generated, encoded and sent to the device using `UART` and done so entirely though a series of `python` scripts.
-The `MSS Microprocessr`  receives the data on an interrupt-driven mechanism, collects it, injects the necessary bit errors in a somewhat random fashion and passes it on to the `MSS Fabric` which should take care of decoding and error correction.
+This given error correction mechanism is able to detect up to two errors in a given payload, as well as correct one bit flip.
+Finally, the data is sent to the device using `UART` and done so entirely though a series of `python` scripts.
+The `MSS Microprocessr`  receives the data on an interrupt-driven mechanism, collects it, injects the necessary bit errors in a somewhat random fashion and passes it on to the `MSS Fabric` which takes care of decoding and error correction.

 The communication between the processor and the Fabric is done through the APB3 Bus Matrix.
-What this is means, is that within the fabric a custom APB Slave is implemented as the actual Error Correction and Detection Module.
-It interfaces with the processor through a peripheral called the `Fabric Interface Controller` and does so according to the APB3 protocol.
-This facilitates communication substantially as a already existing mechanism is reused and creates a very easy abstraction to deal with both on the software and the hardware sides.
+What this means is that within the fabric a custom APB Slave is implemented as the actual Error Correction and Detection Module.
+It interfaces with the processor through a peripheral called the `Fabric Interface Controller` and does so according to the APB3 Bus protocol.
+This facilitates communication substantially as an already existing mechanism is reused and creates a very easy abstraction to deal with both on the software and the hardware side.

 Please look at the [wiki](https://github.com/duclos-cavalcanti/microsemi-error-detection/wiki) for a detailed documentation on tool-chain and project setup!